FixBD/Educare/readme.txt

 #### Admin Can -

+1. Admin can add and manage students
-1. Public Results
+1. Public Student Results
-1. Control Settings
 1. Add Custom Result Rules
-1. Modify Grading Systems
+1. Modify Grading Systems Based On Country or Demand
-1. Add/Update/Delete Students
-1. Add/Update/Delete Results
-1. Add/Update/Delete Subject
-1. Add/Update/Delete Class
-1. Add/Update/Delete Exam
-1. Add/Update/Delete Year
+1. Marksheed systems (Admin or teacher can add subject wise multiple student results at a same time.)
-1. Add/Update/Delete Extra field
+1. Add/Update/Delete Students, Results, Subject, Class, Exam, Year, Extra (custom) field.
+1. Import/Export Results, Students and Marksheed
-1. View Results by Class, Exam, Year With Asc/Desc Mode
+1. View (All) Results by Class, Exam, Year With Asc/Desc Mode
-1. Change Default Students Photos
+1. Add Default Students Photos
-1. Import/Export Results
+1. Control And Manage Educare Settings
+1. Also, You can find lots of feature when you use it.

 ### Future Update:

-#### Students/Users Can -

-1. Students Registration
-1. Students Profiles
-1. Register Admissions Forms
-1. Change Profiles picture
-1. View/Attend class
-1. Attend Exam
-  ...

-#### Admin Can -

-<b>Results Rules</b> Now This Features is available (v1.2.0)+ <br>

-##### Back end - (Comin Soon)
-1. Add Teachers
-1. Received Payment
-1. Students Profiles Management
-1. Aprove Admissions Forms
-1. Delete Admissions Forms

-##### Front In -
-1. Custom Stundent/User Login page
+1. Custom student profiles
-1. Custom Stundent/User Registration page
+1. Student Registration
-1. Custom Stundent/User Profiles Edit page
-1. Custom Stundent/User Forgot Password page
-1. Custom Stundent/User User Profiles page
-1. Redirect Facility - Stundent Can Redirect Custom Profiles And soo on...
+1. Register the admission form
+1. Attend/watch classes and exams
+1. Building connections between teachers and students
+1. Our future plan is to make Educare a fully virtual school

+We know, it's a bit difficult.
+Please share your experience (feedback) while using these features to improve Educare.

 For more info, please visit the [Educare on GitHub](https://github.com/fixbd/educare).